Sensory Wellbeing

 Sensory wellbeing begins with noticing—becoming aware of the sensory information we take in throughout the day.
 This awareness allows us to tune into what we need (e.g., calming sounds, gentle touch, soothing scents) and filter out what overstimulates or drains us.

 Our senses directly influence the nervous system, especially the autonomic branch, which governs our stress response.
-Sensory wellbeing means creating environments and rituals that help us move out of constant “fight or flight” and into rest, digest, and restore.
+Sensory wellbeing means creating environments and rituals that help us move out of constant high alert and into rest, digest and restore.

 Sensory wellbeing isn’t about luxury or indulgence—it’s about everyday sensory care.
 This can include:

-• Fragrance or essential oils for grounding or uplift.
+• Fragrance or essential oils for grounding or uplifting effects

-• Mindful eating to connect with taste and satisfaction.
+• Mindful eating to connect with taste and enjoyment

 Everyone has a unique sensory threshold.
-Some are highly sensitive, easily overstimulated, while others seek more intense input.
+Some of us are highly sensitive and easily overstimulated, whilst others seek more intense input.
 Sensory wellbeing involves knowing your own preferences and limits and designing your life accordingly—whether that means creating a peaceful home environment or integrating soothing rituals into your day.

 Benefits of Sensory Wellbeing